SNAP Benefits in Oregon: How to Apply and Qualify

 Disaster SNAP (D-SNAP)

-D-SNAP offers short-term food aid after a federally declared disaster.
+D-SNAP offers temporary food aid after a federally declared disaster.
 You may be eligible if you live in an approved county and had disaster-related expenses or lost income.
-ODHS will announce when and where to apply.
+Apply during the announced window with your ID.
+Program updates are posted online.

 If a disaster or power outage spoils your food, you can get replacement benefits.
-This is for current SNAP households in counties where the standard 10-day reporting rule has been waived.
-File a replacement request form with ODHS.
+This applies to current SNAP households in counties with an approved waiver.
+File a request form before the deadline.
+Check for current waivers and details online.

 SNAP Training & Employment Program (STEP)